 Notice the positive benefits during your journey, whether you are quitting completely or gradually reducing consumption.
 Practice more self-awareness, be it improvements to your energy levels, sleep, or health.
 Maybe you feel better about yourself knowing that making this decision has long-term health benefits such as reducing cancer or related diseases.
 It is important to notice progress as this can be encouraging and motivate oneself to continue setting goals and practice alcohol-free days.

 Do also be aware of the potential withdrawal symptoms that come with quitting or reducing alcohol consumption, especially if you are a long-term or excessive drinker.
 As you battle your temptations, you may also experience psychological symptoms such as mood swings, a sudden drop in energy levels or focus, and difficulty in other areas such as sleep.
 This is more often the case if one picked up drinking as a way to cope with other problems.

 If you are experiencing physical withdrawal symptoms as well, from a loss in appetite to more severe conditions such as fever and hallucinations.
-It is highly recommended that you seek help from a doctor or in a professional rehab facility immediately.
+It is highly recommended that you seek help from a doctor or in a professional rehab for drugs and alcohol immediately.
 In fact, if you have developed alcohol dependence, it is recommended that you seek professional help instead of attempting to quit on your own.
 While your family and friends may do their best to support you, it is the reality that they are not trained in times of emergencies.